lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-If MIC is used for integrity checking, the MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the All-1 SCHC Fragment.
+If MIC is used for integrity checking, the MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 See {{Fig-ACKonerrorRcv}} for one among several possible examples of a Finite State Machine implementing a receiver behaviour obeying this specification, and that is meant to match the sender Finite State Machine of {{Fig-ACKonerrorSnd}}.